Special Circumstances

 - Retirement

-To request a Special Circumstances review:
+Steps to request a Special Circumstances review:

-- A Special Circumstance Review does not guarantee additional aid.
+- A Special Circumstance review does not guarantee additional aid.

 - Therefore, students are responsible for all charges while their requests are being considered.